 You may notice clicking or popping sounds.
 A clicking or popping sound when you open or close your mouth can be a sign of TMJ issues.
 Without treatment, this can worsen over time.
 You can also face challenges with chewing.

-Another problem that may arise is earaches or headaches.
-TMJ issues can radiate pain to the surrounding areas.
-As a result, this can lead to headaches or earaches.
 In severe cases, the jaw may lock in an open or closed position.
 Jaw problems can affect your ability to speak and eat.

 Comprehensive Analysis and Treatment